slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 ### On authenticity

 <!--
++ x\@ravenbrood81] * if you can’t be honest with yourself, you can’t be honest with others
++ x\@talebwisdom] * "It is much easier for a criminal to fake being an honest person than for an honest person to fake being a criminal.
+Likewise it is easier for a fat-tailed distribution to fake being thin tailed than for a thin-tailed distributions to fake being fat tailed."
++ x\@tomieinlove] * I think 90% being charismatic is just having energy.

-- 5Cs: courage, congruence, confidence, calibration, conviction (integrity, honor, service, and generosity should be at the top of your list)
++ 5Cs: courage, congruence, confidence, calibration, conviction (integrity, honor, service, and generosity should be at the top of your list)
-- Core values: honesty everywhere.
-I dont want to be in place where I can’t be honest.
++ Core values: honesty everywhere.
+I don’t want to be in place where I can’t be honest.
 I want to make relationships with a long term prospect.
 Flat hierarchy.
 I don’t want to be around hierarchical systems, I want to treat everybody as a peer.
 I don’t want to be around angry people.
-- Work for a cause, not for applause.
++ Work for a cause, not for applause.
 Live life to express, not to impress.
 Don’t strive to make your presence noticed, just make your absence felt.
-- You are shaped by how you see others seeing you.
++ You are shaped by how you see others seeing you.
-- tetris taught me that when you try to fit in, you’ll disappear.
++ tetris taught me that when you try to fit in, you’ll disappear.
-- Honesty witout empathy is brutality.
++ Honesty without empathy is brutality.
 Empathy without honesty is manipulation.
 -->

 > *"When we see truth in a person we call it authenticity."